Overcoming Sibling Conflict

 7 Steps to Resolve Sibling Conflict

-- Increase Adult Supervision: to reduce misconceptions about the child’s valuable role in the family; to change negative patterns.
+- Increase Adult Supervision: to reduce error about the child’s valuable role in the family; to change negative patterns.
 Be available to intervene in a fight using a calm tone without playing favorites or addressing every conflict.
 Monitor sources of violent media, negative peer influence and use them as a ‘teachable moment’.

 - Discourage Tattling and Praise Problem Solving: Help siblings recognize the warning signs when their brother or sister is upset so they can walk away.